mtkimmins/LTSDM_hack/README.md

 ---
 # TO DO LIST:
-- get equipment to read and datadump
+- take pictures of box back, manual warranty, and gear compartment of cartridge
 - watch whole set of "junk" cartridges
   - record number of frames used
+  - record length of time for frame transitions and frame reads
-  - record script
+  - record script (Do not post)
   - record description of each frame
 - determine how to open a cartridge without damaging the case or components
 - determine how to re-close a cartridge without damaging the case or components